koljah-de/getBingGallery/README.md

 # getBingGallery
-ownload the complete Bing.com Gallery and some more pictures from bing.com sources..
+Download the complete Bing.com/Gallery and some more pictures from bing.com sources.

 Written in bash.